-Procedure Timeline for Person Documentation Completion Responsible 1 Case Manager sends the following to the parent: Parental Rights Prior Written Notice Notice of IEP Team Meeting 7-10 days prior to the date of the meeting Case Manager Parent Rights Meeting Notice 2 Case Manager sends meeting invitation to the IEP Team Members.
-7-10 days prior to the date of the meeting Case Manager Meeting Notice 3 At the meeting, the team reviews current evaluation information and considers what additional information might be needed to determine if the child continues to have a disability and to determine the needs of the child.
-The team reviews: Available evaluation data Information provided by the parent Current classroom based assessments Current Georgia assessments Classroom-based observations Observations by the teacher & related service provider At the meeting Case Manager; IEP Team Members All data reviewed at the meeting 4 The team will, on the basis of that review, and considering how long it has been since formal assessment of the student last occurred, identify additional data needed, if any.
-At the meeting IEP Team Members Reevaluation/ Redetermination Form 5 The team documents the considerations for reevaluation on the Reevaluation/Redetermination of Eligibility form.
-If no additional data is needed because the data on hand indicates the student no longer meets the disability eligibility criteria, the team reaches consensus on dismissing the student from the special education program.
-At the meeting IEP Team Members Reevaluation/ Redetermination Form 6 If additional data is needed, the team determines which assessments are needed to provide the data and the parent must be presented with the Consent to Evaluate form.
-At the meeting Case Manager Reevaluation/ Redetermination Form; Consent to Evaluation Form 7 Once parental consent is obtained, the On date Case Manager Email; case manager notifies the Special consent is Consent to
+Procedure Timeline for Person Documentation

+Completion Responsible

+1 Case Manager sends the following to 7-10 days Case Manager Parent Rights

+the parent: prior to the Meeting Notice

+Parental Rights date of the

+Prior Written Notice meeting

+Notice of IEP Team Meeting

+1 I I

+2 Case Manager sends meeting invitation 7-10 days Case Manager Meeting Notice

+to the IEP Team Members. prior to the

+date of the

+meeting

+3 At the meeting, the team reviews At the meeting Case Manager; All data reviewed

+current evaluation information and IEP Team at the meeting

+considers what additional information Members

+might be needed to determine if the

+child continues to have a disability and

+to determine the needs of the child.
+The

+team reviews:

+Available evaluation data

+Information provided by the

+parent

+Current classroom-based

+assessments

+Current Georgia assessments

+Classroom-based observations

+4 The team will, on the basis of that At the meeting IEP Team Reevaluation/

+review, and considering how long it has Members Redetermination

+been since formal assessment of the Form

+student last occurred, identify

+additional data needed, if any.

+5 The team documents the At the meeting IEP Team Reevaluation/

+considerations for reevaluation on the Members Redetermination

+Reevaluation/Redetermination of Form

+Eligibility form.
+If no additional data is

+needed because the data on hand

+indicates the student no longer meets

+the disability eligibility criteria, the

+team reaches consensus on dismissing

+the student from the special education

+program.

+6 If additional data is needed, the team At the meeting Special Reevaluation/

+determines which assessments are Education Redetermination

+needed to provide the data and the Curriculum Form;

+parent must be presented with the Specialist Consent to

+Consent to Evaluate form.
+Evaluation Form

+7 Once parental consent is obtained, the On date Case Manager Email;

+case manager notifies the Special consent is Consent to